Get ready for Zoom-based deepfake phishing attacks, expert warns

 - Plus: Your Wi-Fi router might tell everyone where you live — what you can do

-Dolores, Carnham explained, had been the target of a text-message-based deepfake attack, in which an automated script or "bot" initially contacted her and impersonated her boss by "spoofing" her boss's cell number.
+Dolores, Canham explained, had been the target of a text-message-based deepfake attack, in which an automated script or "bot" initially contacted her and impersonated her boss by "spoofing" her boss's cell number.

 The bot exchanged several messages with Dolores to establish trust, and then a human took over on the other end and walked her through the rest of the scam.